LeanMCP/leanmcp-sdk/packages/auth/README.md

 8. **Choose the right mode** - Use Session mode for simpler setups, OAuth mode for refresh tokens
 9. **Test token expiration** - Ensure your app handles expired tokens gracefully
 10. **Monitor JWKS cache** - Providers cache JWKS keys for performance
+11. **Use authUser for user context** - Access user data via `authUser` instead of parsing tokens manually
+12. **Type authUser when needed** - Cast `authUser` to a typed interface for better type safety
+13. **Use getUser: false for performance** - Skip user fetch when you only need token validation

 ## Quick Reference